 Tracking life expectancy trends over time and making comparisons across countries provides insight into the impacts of public health initiatives, medical advances, and social policies on mortality rates and population health.

-What Is Average Life Expectancy in Canada?
+What Is The Average Life Expectancy in Canada?

 Over the past century, life expectancy in Canada has undergone a dramatic improvement: